 Top priorities for US CEOs to drive growth over the next 12 months

 But launching an insurance product that’s truly new is very different from rolling out a new smartphone, and building insurance products that policyholders perceive to be priced more fairly could be particularly difficult.
-Still, you’ll want to avoid the temptation to follow someone else’s lead, because this one will take more time than you think.
-You’ll need to develop new technical competencies to do this, including different ways to assess, underwrite and price risk.
+Still, you’ll want to avoid the temptation to follow someone else’s lead, because building a new product from scratch will take more time than you think.
+You’ll need to develop new technical competencies, including different ways to assess, underwrite and price risk.
 You’ll need to incorporate real-time information and be prepared to update your assessments continuously.
-You’ll also need to assess how to market these products alongside your traditional offerings, given that premiums might drop — or you might choose to offer additional layers of protection for the same price, changing your products’ competitive positioning.
+You’ll also need to assess how to market these products alongside your traditional offerings, given that premiums might drop, or you might choose to offer additional layers of protection for the same price, changing your products’ competitive positioning.

 It used to be a lot easier to earn healthy returns from premiums invested over time.
 But persistent low interest rates have affected investment portfolios throughout the industry subsectors.
 Capital-heavy life-annuity-group-retirement (LAGR) companies with long-tail risks have been hit particularly hard.

 In What US life insurers should do about low and negative interest rates, we noted that this closing vise has implications for strategy and sales, product pricing and in-force management, financial reporting and forecasting, balance sheet and capital, and enterprise and financial risk management.
 There has been intense pressure on publicly traded carriers to offer more attractive returns to shareholders.
 We expect many insurers will look for ways to step away from businesses that require so much capital as they rationalize their portfolio of businesses, cost-structure and even growth strategies.
 We’ve already seen carriers exiting non-core businesses through restructurings and divestitures.
 But when you start divesting the more capital-intensive products, you’ll need to determine where your future growth will come from.